 Who It’s for

-First-time supervisors through upper-level managers who want to overcome their leadership blind spots; we will put you in learning groups with peers that have similar levels of experience.
+First-time supervisors through mid-level managers who want to overcome their leadership blind spots; we will put you in learning groups with peers that have similar levels of experience.

 “Thank you for a wonderful course!
 I learned so much and now have the right language to express my thoughts around growth going forward.”